 The truth about airline food and drinks We all heard that airline food is bad, water hardly drinkable, yet we keep on buying it over and over again, convincing ourselves it can’t be that bad.
 Perhaps it’s time to look at whether those rumors are true after all.
 After reading this post, everyone can decide for themselves.

 How did the training look like?
 What did you learn in the initial training for flight attendant and later, during working hours?

 Well, once you are accepted, you pass initial 6 weeks of extensive training, from safety and security to first aid and then training to learn how to deliver service.
+So you can Click Here if you need more guidance towards first aid.
 You learn a lot about the aircraft, about equipment on it, how to save lives and how to serve in a professional manner.
 During the training you are shown everything you need to know but in artificial environment.
 However, when you start flying you get to experience the real deal, and how to work quickly and finish all required on time.
 You come across many challenges, but that is part of this job.